 In December 2012 the Friends provided funding of over £25,000 for a revamp of the reception area at Danesbury.
 The reception now provides a really inviting appearance as well as making the very best use of the existing facilities.

-Also in 2012 the Friends commissioned the design and construction of a Sensory Garden incorporating a large, metal sculpture in memory of one of the original residents.
-And once a month, we provide fish and chips for the patients.
+In 2012 the Friends commissioned the design and construction of a Sensory Garden incorporating a large, metal sculpture in memory of one of the original residents.
+Once a month, we also provide fish and chips for the patients!

-We have also funded physiotherapy equipment (for example a specialised treadmill with a gait-training facility costing £10,000), patient hoists, powered wheel chairs and health classes.
-And in the dayroom we have provided a large, cylindrical aquarium, and we also pay for its maintenance.
+We have funded physiotherapy equipment (for example a specialised treadmill with a gait-training facility costing £10,000), patient hoists, powered wheel chairs and health classes.
+And in the day room we have provided a large, cylindrical aquarium, and we also pay for its maintenance.